andrewmd5/Strike/README.md

 ### Configuring MPC

+NOTE: If this is confusing to you, read carefully.
+We offer an installer that will install a preconfigured version of Strike/MPC for you, but please continue following this tutorial https://github.com/Codeusa/Strike/releases

 Next lets configure MPC for Strike.

 Create a folder in your C drive called "web", place the files from the WebStrike zip you downloaded inside it, it should look like this